What is TimeCamp?

 I started with my projects, tasks report, which shows me the tasks that have been worked on.
 I can see where I have worked on Client 5 for 6s.
 You can choose the date and which tasks to view, as well as export the report or email it.

-I also decided to try the by days report to see how it would show up.
+I also decided to try the by days report seeing how it would show up.
 We can see that the tasks/projects were created and only one was worked on for 6s.
 We can also see who created the task and worked on it.

 You all know I love integrating services onto the platforms I use just to make my life 100% easier with everything I do.

 To get to the integrations page, first, click on the projects on your navigation bar.
-On this page, select the add-on button to be taken to a list page.
+On this page, select the add-on button to be taken to a listing page.

 Next, you’ll need to scroll down past settings and mobile to get to Integrations.
 Here they have many options for you to choose from.
 Select one, a few, or all your favorites from the list (maybe even try out some new ones)!